PrismLibrary/Prism/Documentation/WPF/01-Introduction.md

 ### Add a Module View to the Shell

 Modules take advantage of the shell's regions for placing content.
 During initialization, modules use the **RegionManager** to locate regions in the shell and add one or more views to those regions or register one or more view types to be created within those regions.
 The **RegionManager** is responsible for keeping track of regions throughout the application and is a core service initialized from the bootstrapper.

+The remaining topics in the documentation provide details about Prism key concepts.